fduncanh/UxPlay/README.txt

 be changed in global.h.
-UxPlay also works if it declares itself as an AppleTV6,2 with sourceVersion 380.20.1 (an AppleTV 4K 1st gen, introduced 2017, running tvOS 12.2.1), so it does not seem to matter what UxPlay claims to be.
+UxPlay also works if it declares itself as an AppleTV6,2 with sourceVersion 380.20.1 (an AppleTV 4K 1st gen, introduced 2017, running tvOS 12.2.1), so it does not seem to matter what version UxPlay claims to be.

 # Changelog

-1.67 2023-11-29 Add support for Apple-style one-time pin authentication of clients with option "-pin": (SRP6a authentication protocol) and public key persistence.
-Detection of (so far) unsupported H265 video when requesting high resolution over wired ethernet.
+1.67 2023-11-30 Add support for Apple-style one-time pin authentication of clients with option "-pin": (SRP6a authentication protocol) and public key persistence.
+Detection with error message of (currently) unsupported H265 video when requesting high resolution over wired ethernet.
+Removed rpi\* options (which are not valid with new Raspberry Pi model 5, and can be replaced by combinations of other options).
+Added optional argument "mac" to "-m" option, to specify a replacement MAC address/Device ID.

 1.66 2023-09-05 Fix IPV6 support.
 Add option to restrict clients to those on a list of allowed deviceIDs, or to block connections from